 Applications submitted without evidence will be rejected without consideration.

-All personal information must be processed and stored in line with the requirements of the General Data Protection Regulation and should only be accessible by staff who need to be involved in the processing and review of the application.
-The retention period for records in relation to these procedures is graduation / termination of relationship with student plus 6 years.

 3.2 Submission of Application to the Tuition Fee Liability Review Group

 The Group will consider the application and undertake further enquiries as are deemed necessary.
 Once all required information has been provided, the Group will make a decision and will send a written response to the School, normally within 15 working days.